Souravs-Codes/Souravs-Codes/README.md

 - 🎓 Currently pursuing my degree in computer science
 - 🤖 Learning and building with AI/ML technologies like **TensorFlow**, **PyTorch**, and **Scikit-learn**
 - 🧠 Exploring areas such as **deep learning**, **NLP**, **computer vision**, and **data science**
-- 📚 Continuously improving my skills through projects, research papers, and open-source contributions
+- 📚 Continuously improving my skills through projects
 - 🌏 Passionate about applying AI for social good and real-world impact
 - 🚀 **Long-term goal**: To lead and develop a **major AI-based project** that drives meaningful progress in **India's technological and social development**
 - 🛠️ Currently working on small but practical AI/ML projects – stay tuned for more on my GitHub!